alexisakira/Gibrat/readme.txt

+Replication files for "Is Gibrat's "Economic Inequality" Lognormal?"
+Empirical Economics 59(5):2071-2091 (2020)
-Replication files for "Is Gibrat's "Economic Inequality" lognormal" by Sherzod B. Akhundjanov and Alexis Akira Toda
+by Sherzod B. Akhundjanov and Alexis Akira Toda

 Confirmed to run with Matlab 2019b